 Name Name

-@ energyPLAN_v11.exe 퉬 Cost
+energyPLAN_v11.exe energyPlan Data 퉬 Cost

-퉬 energyPlan Data 🍌 Data

-Jistributions
+Distributions

 The Data Library holds input data set and the Distribution Library contains hourly distribution files.
 The Cost Library includes data sets of investment and fuel costs.
 The Cost data is part of the input data set.
 However, the Cost data allow a quick shift or replacement of investment and fuel cost data without changing the rest of the input.
 Whenever one chooses to save or load "input data", all input data including costs data will be handled.
 However, when one chooses to save or load "cost data", only investment and fuel cost data are included.